 But that doesn’t mean there isn’t some great choices out there.

-We start with the behomoth of cross stitch software, on Mac or Windows.
-MacStitch is simply the Mac version of the ever popular WinStitch, a full service cross stitch software that not only competes (but ranks better in our tests) than the likes of PCStitch.
+We start with the behemoth of cross stitch software, on Mac or Windows.
+MacStitch is simply the Mac version of the ever-popular WinStitch, a full-service cross stitch software that not only competes (but ranks better in our tests) than the likes of PCStitch.

-It has over 30 different brand of threads, including select options, such as DMC grey scale, has an inbuilt print to pdf (unlike some, PCStitch), and runs without strong demands on RAM.
+It has over 30 different brands of threads, including select options, such as DMC greyscale, has an inbuilt print to pdf (unlike some, PCStitch), and runs without strong demands on RAM.
 As a result, its the first place to look for a Mac software option.